-- (a1) Taking of Depositions. (i) Party Depositions.
-A deposition of a party, or any witness designated under Rule 4:5(b)(6) to testify on behalf of a party, must be taken in the county or city in which suit is pending, in an adjacent county or city, at a place upon which the parties agree, or at a place that the court in such suit may, for good cause, designate.
+- (a) When Depositions May Be Taken.
+After commencement of the action, any party may take the testimony of any person, including a party, by deposition upon oral examination.
+Leave of court, granted with or without notice, must be obtained only if the plaintiff seeks to take a deposition before the expiration of the period within which a defendant may file a responsive pleading under Rule 3:8, except that leave is not required (1) if a defendant has served a notice of taking deposition, or (2) if special notice is given as provided in subdivision (b)(2) of this Rule.
+The attendance of witnesses may be compelled by subpoena.
+The deposition of a person confined in prison may be taken only by leave of court on such terms as the court prescribes. - (a1) Taking of Depositions. (i) Party Depositions.
+A deposition of a party, or any witness designated under Rule 4:5(b)(6) to testify on behalf of a party, shallmust be taken in the county or city in which suit is pending, in an adjacent county or city, at a place upon which the parties agree, or at a place that the court in such suit may, for good cause, designate.
 Good cause may include the expense or inconvenience of a non-resident party defendant appearing in one of the locations specified in this subsection.
-The restrictions as to parties set forth in this subdivision (a1)(i) do not apply where no responsive pleading has been filed or an appearance otherwise made. - (ii) Non-party Witness Depositions.
-Unless otherwise provided by the law of the jurisdiction where a non-party witness resides, a deposition of a non-party witness must be taken in the county or city where the non-party witness resides, is employed, or has a principal place of business; at a place upon which the witness and the parties to the litigation agree; or at a place that the court may, for good cause, designate. - (iii) Taking Depositions Outside the State.
-Within another state, or within a territory or insular possession subject to the dominion of the United States, or in a foreign country, depositions may be taken (1) on notice before a person authorized to administer oaths in the place in which the examination is held, either by the law thereof or, where applicable, the law of the United States, or (2) before a person appointed or commissioned by the court in which the action is pending, and such a person has the power by virtue of such appointment or commission to administer any necessary oath and take testimony, or (3) pursuant to a letter rogatory.
-A commission or letter rogatory will be issued upon application and notice and on terms that are just and appropriate.
+The restrictions as to parties set forth in this subdivision (a1)(i) shalldo not apply where no responsive pleading has been filed or an appearance otherwise made. - (ii) Non-party Witness Depositions.
+Unless otherwise provided by the law of the jurisdiction where a non-party witness resides, a deposition of a non-party witness shallmust be taken in the county or city where the non-party witness resides, is employed, or has a principal place of business; at a place upon which the witness and the parties to the litigation agree; or at a place that the court may, for good cause, designate. - (iii) Taking Depositions Outside the State.
+Within another state, or within a territory or insular possession subject to the dominion of the United States, or in a foreign country, depositions may be taken (1) on notice before a person authorized to administer oaths in the place in which the examination is held, either by the law thereof or, where applicable, the law of the United States, or (2) before a person appointed or commissioned by the court in which the action is pending, and such a person shall havehas the power by virtue of such appointment or commission to administer any necessary oath and take testimony, or (3) pursuant to a letter rogatory.
+A commission or letter rogatory shallwill be issued upon application and notice and on terms that are just and appropriate.
 It is not requisite to the issuance of a commission or a letter rogatory that the taking of the deposition in any other manner is impracticable or inconvenient.
 A notice or commission may designate the person before whom the deposition is to be taken either by name or descriptive title.
 A commission or letter rogatory may be addressed "To the Appropriate Authority in (here name the state, territory, or country)."
-Witnesses may be compelled to appear and testify at deposition taken outside this state by process issued and served in accordance with the law of the jurisdiction where the deposition is taken or, where applicable, the law of the

-United States.
-Upon motion, the courts of this State may issue a commission or letter rogatory requesting the assistance of the courts or authorities of the foreign jurisdiction.
+Witnesses may be compelled to appear and testify at depositions taken outside this state by process issued and served in accordance with the law of the jurisdiction where the deposition is taken or, where applicable, the law of the United States.
+Upon motion, the courts of this State shallmay issue a commission or letter rogatory requesting the assistance of the courts or authorities of the foreign jurisdiction.